-CBT also helps you to identify triggers that can cause you to drink, such as:
+CBT also helps you identify triggers that can cause you to drink, such as:

 - social anxiety

-The therapist will teach you how to avoid certain triggers and how to cope effectively with those that are unavoidable.
+Your CBT therapist will teach you how to avoid certain triggers and cope effectively with those that are unavoidable.

 Alcohol dependence doesn't just impact on an individual – it can also affect a whole family.
-Family therapy provides the opportunity for family members to:
+Family therapy provides family members with the opportunity to:

 - learn about the nature of alcohol dependence

-- support the family member who is trying to abstain from alcohol
+- support the member of the family who is trying to abstain from alcohol

 Read more about the different types of talking therapies.